spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/support/license-and-renewals/workflows/customersdot/associating_purchases.html.md

 ##### Self-Served

-As first option we should **always** ask the customer to reset the account password and access the corporate email address to complete the reset and then change the associated email and/or name for the account.
+As first option we should **always** ask the customer to reset the account password and access the corporate email address to complete the reset and then change the associated email, name for the account, and linked GitLab.com account (if applicable).

 ##### Support assisted

-**Options**

-- For any situation where the customer is not able to complete the self-served option on CustomersDot, update the `Name` and `Email` of the current account and trigger a [password reset](https://customers.gitlab.com/customers/password/new) to the new email.
+For any situation where the customer is not able to complete the self-served option on CustomersDot:

-- If the customer has already created a new account and wants the ownership to be transferred.
+1. If the customer has already created a new account and wants the ownership to be transferred.
     - Point them to [Issue#4247](https://gitlab.com/gitlab-org/customers-gitlab-com/-/issues/4247) and explain that might cause purcharing problems.
     - Change the email in the new account for example: `person@example.com` to `person_edited@example.com`
-    - Update the old account email to use `person@example.com`
-    - Ask them to request a password reset for `person@example.com`
+1. Update the `Name` and `Email` of the current account.
+1. For SaaS only, use the [unlink GitLab.com Account mechanizer function](mechanizer.html#unlink-gitlabcom-account).
+1. Trigger a [password reset](https://customers.gitlab.com/customers/password/new) to the new email, and for SaaS, to link their GitLab.com account.

 #### If a change is needed in the contact for future renewal related emails
 Pass to Billing team by following the [Zuora Contact Change Workflow](https://about.gitlab.com/handbook/support/license-and-renewals/workflows/billing_contact_change_payments.html#zuora-contact-change).